Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 chmod +x retrain_experiment.sh
 ./retrain_experiment.sh
 ```
 Inside `retrain_experiment.sh`, we retrain the model for for each dataset.
-This will take around 2 hours (on a MacBook Pro with M1 with memory 16GB).
+This process will take approximately 2 hours on a MacBook Pro with an M1 chip and 16GB of memory.

-All generated figures are saved to `figures/` similar to above.
+All generated figures are saved in the `figures/` directory similar to above.

-All generated tables will be saved to `tables/` similar to above.
+All generated tables will be saved in the `tables/` directory similar to above.
 It will also be shown in the terminal.

-> **Note**: Due to that the training of neural networks is conducted by SGD (can be unstable for some datasets) and the forecasting are generated using Monte Carlo, the produced results will be slightly different.
-Sometime will needs to retrain the models again if see some deviation.
+> **Note**: Since the neural networks are trained using SGD (which can be unstable for some datasets) and forecasting results are generated via Monte Carlo methods, the produced results may vary slightly between runs.
+In cases where noticeable deviations occur, you may need to retrain the models.

 ## Citation
 If you find this code useful, please cite: